ory/sdk/clients/client/ruby/docs/FrontendApi.md

 api_instance = OryClient::FrontendApi.new
 opts = {
-  cookie: 'cookie_example', # String | HTTP Cookies  If you call this endpoint from a backend, please include the original Cookie header in the request.
+  cookie: 'cookie_example' # String | HTTP Cookies  If you call this endpoint from a backend, please include the original Cookie header in the request.
-  return_to: 'return_to_example' # String | Return to URL  The URL to which the browser should be redirected to after the logout has been performed.
 }

 begin